-A part of the property insurance cover relates to Ørsted's membership in the mutual insurance company, Oil Insurance Ltd. Through this membership, Ørsted is insured up to a limit of USD 400 million, with a deductible amount of USD 10 million for each occurrence resulting in damage to assets.
-In addition to the cover afforded by Oil Insurance Ltd., Ørsted is covered through separate policies designed to ensure adequate insurance coverage for all operational and construction assets.
+A part of the property insurance cover relates to Ørsted's membership in the mutual insurance company, Everen Ltd. Through this membership, Ørsted is insured up to a limit of USD 450 million, with a deductible amount of USD 10 million for each occurrence resulting in damage to assets.
+In addition to the cover afforded by Everen, Ørsted is covered through separate policies designed to ensure adequate insurance coverage for all operational and construction assets.
 This additional coverage comprises of specific insurance policies established through Lloyd's of London and other markets.

-Ørsted is not insured for business interruption. Ørsted's risk relating to business interruption is diversified between the various business areas, the geographical spread of assets as well as the introduction of partnerships.
+Ørsted is not insured for business interruption (except where required by tax equity investors for US onshore wind and solar projects). Ørsted's risk relating to business interruption is diversified between the various business areas, the geographical spread of assets as well as the introduction of partnerships.
 Furthermore, the frequency and likelihood for worst-case scenario business interruption losses are considered low.

-With a view to optimising the insurance portfolio and managing the property insurance with Oil Insurance Ltd., among others, a subsidiary, Ørsted Insurance A/S, has been established. Ørsted Insurance A/S is reinsured by many reinsurers including Oil Insurance Ltd.
+With a view to optimising the insurance portfolio and managing the property insurance with Everen Ltd., among others, a subsidiary, Ørsted Insurance A/S, has been established. Ørsted Insurance A/S has an individual financial rating of "A-, stable outlook" from AM Best. Ørsted Insurance A/S is reinsured by many reinsurers including Everen Ltd.

-Oil Insurance Ltd. is a mutual insurance company rated A (stable) by S&P and A2 (stable) by Moody's.
+Everen Ltd. is a mutual insurance company rated A (stable) by S&P and A2 (stable) by Moody's.
 In addition to the reinsurance protection, the captive is also protected by a stop loss insurance to limit the potential exposure to the captive in case of frequency losses and claims on the property onshore insurance. Ørsted Insurance A/S is subject to supervision by the Danish Financial Supervisory Authority.